verniy-hibiki/super-mario-rpg-switch-randomizer/README.md

 Download from the GitHub repository <a href="https://github.com/verniy-hibiki/super-mario-rpg-switch-randomizer" target="_blank">here</a>.

 #### Step 2: Extract Assets
-The randomizer requires some assets from the game's RomFS to work.
-Contact me on discord at discord.gg/hibiki if you need assistance with this step.
+The randomizer requires some assets from the game's RomFS to work, you need to extract the files yourself.
 The root folder is the folder that contains the randomizer.exe
 Put the dumped romfs next to the randomizer.exe file